pblanc5/A3-Antistasi-Plus/ForkChangelog.md

 ## 1.8

 ## Additions
+- SOG Prairie Fire CDLC support
 - Cam Lao Nam terrain support
 - RHSPKL terrain (Prei Khmaoch Luong) support
-- SOG Prairie Fire CDLC support
 - Chernarus 2020 terrain newest update support

 ### Changes
 - Airbases and milbases will no longer spawn howitzers (mortars will be used instead) when players in proximity, they will be only used as support
 - Fixed no undercover break on outposts and sea ports
 - Enemy support call timeout increased to 20 minutes
-- Invaders can no longer attack cities in all game modes except Rebels vs Invaders
 - Multiple static MG types support
 - Limited Fast Travel mission parameter is on by default
+- Players will be kicked if they will try to join into PVP slot of defeated faction
+- Faction defeat will hide faction PVP marker
+- Lowered recoil of RHS Zu-23 when it is mounted on vehicle
 - (3CB Factions Cold War, Takistan) Fixed no tribal uniforms issue
 - (CUP) Adjustments of faction templates with the usage of new CUP Vehicles/Units/Weapons mod items